glklimmer/bevy_behave/README.md

 Waits a given duration before Succeeding.
 The timer is ticked by the tree itself, so no entities are spawned.

-#### Behave::dynamic_spawn(...)
+#### Behave::spawn(...) and Behave::spawn_named(...)

-When a `Behave::dynamic_spawn` node runs, a new entity is spawned with the components you provided along with a `BehaveCtx` component, which will tell you the target entity the tree is controlling, and a mechanism to trigger a status report for success or failure.
+When a `Behave::spawn` (or `Behave::spawn_named`) node runs, a new entity is spawned with the components you provided along with a
+`BehaveCtx` component, which will tell you the target entity the tree is controlling, and a mechanism to trigger a status report for success or failure.

 Once a result is reported, the entity is despawned.

+The `spawn_named` variant also adds a `Name` component to the spawned entity, and exposes this name in debug logging.

-#### Behave::trigger_req(...)
+#### Behave::trigger(...)

-When a `Behave::trigger_req` node runs, it will trigger an event, which the user observes and can either respond to with a success or failure immediately, or respond later from another system.
+When a `Behave::trigger` node runs, it will trigger an event, which the user observes and can either respond to with a success or failure immediately, or respond later from another system.

 If you respond with a success or failure from the observer you can treat the event as a conditional test as part of a control flow node.
 Alternatively, you can use it to trigger a side effect and respond later from another system.
 Just make sure to copy the `BehaveCtx` so you can generate a success or failure event at your leisure.